 BIOS provides a setting for you to determine how the system will respond when AC power is lost and then restored to the system.
 You can choose for the system to remain powered off (in which case you must hit the power switch to turn it back on) or for it to automatically return to a power- on state.
-See the Power Lost Control setting in the Advanced BIOS Setup section (Boot Features) to change this setting.
-The default setting is Last State.
+See the Power Lost Control setting in the Advanced BIOS Setup section to change this setting.
+(Default: Last State)